bonan-group/aiida-atoms/_sources/developer_guide/index.md

 Check the result by opening `build/html/index.html` in your browser.

-## Publishing the documentation

-Once you're happy with your documentation, it's easy to host it online on [ReadTheDocs]:

-> 1. Create an account on [ReadTheDocs]
-> 2. Import your `aiida-atoms` repository (preferably using `aiida-atoms` as the project name)

-The documentation is now available at [aiida-atoms.readthedocs.io](http://aiida-atoms.readthedocs.io/).

 ## PyPI release

 Your plugin is ready to be uploaded to the [Python Package Index](https://pypi.org/).